-Yellowstone National Park is a unique national park that protects an area where large volcanic eruptions happened with the latest an estimated 631,000 years ago.
+Yellowstone National Park is a unique national park that protects an area where large volcanic eruptions happened over 631,000 years ago.
 The park has diverse wildlife including bison, wolves, bighorn, elk, grizzly bears, black bears, and moose.
 Within the park you can find over 10,000 geysers, hot springs, mud pots, and steam vents.

 As you can see in the map below, most of the park forms a figure 8.
 This itinerary will walk you through the best things to see in Yellowstone in a weekend, splitting the figure 8 up into two loops.
 The first day in Yellowstone you should complete the top part of the figure 8 along with Lamar Valley, and the second day you should complete the bottom loop.
-This Yellowstone National Park Weekend Itinerary includes the best time to go to Yellowstone, how to get to Yellowstone, the best things to do in Yellowstone, and more.
-Continue reading to start planning your weekend at Yellowstone National Park.
+This Yellowstone National Park Weekend Itinerary has all the information you need to plan your weekend in Yellowstone National Park.

 Best Time to Go to Yellowstone

 Yellowstone is a huge national park spanning almost 3,500 square miles with 5 entrances.
-There are several airports that you can fly into: Bozeman (BZN), Billings (BIL), Cody (COD), and Jackson Hole (JAC).
+There are several airports that you can fly into including Bozeman (BZN), Billings (BIL), Cody (COD), and Jackson Hole (JAC).
 The cheapest airports to fly into are typically Bozeman and Billings.
 I recommend flying into Bozeman airport since it is only 1.5 hours from the north entrance of Yellowstone.
-If you are arriving at night, you can save money by staying near the airport and then driving down to Yellowstone in the morning.
-Make sure to book a rental car ahead of time so it is ready for you to pickup at the airport.
+Start planning your trip by searching for flights on Skyscanner to find the best deals.

 Yellowstone Entrance Fees

-- Add additional time for driving during your weekend in Yellowstone as people often stop or slow down to look at animals and Bison often cross the road.
+- Make sure to factor in additional driving time for your weekend in Yellowstone as people often stop or slow down to look at animals which can cause traffic.

 - Pack layers as the temperature can change drastically throughout the park.
-A lightweight down jacket is always a great option since it doesn’t take up much space in your suitcase.
+A lightweight down jacket is always a great option since it is light and keeps you warm.

-- Bring binoculars to help you see animals from far away.
+- Don’t forget binoculars to help you see animals from far away.

-- Please respect the park.
-Never feed animals.
+- Please respect the park: Never feed animals.
 Do not touch the geysers or hot springs or throw anything in them.
-Keep your distance from the large animals especially bison, moose, and bears.
+Keep your distance from the large animals.

 Tips for Spotting Animals

-- Look for animals at dawn and dusk as this is when animals are most active.
+- The best time to spot animals is at dawn and dusk as this is when animals are most active.

 - Stop where you see a lot of cars stopped and try to search for what they are seeing.
 Sometimes it is just Bison which you see a lot of throughout the park, but it could be also be a grizzly or black bear.
 We stopped where there were a lot of cars and got to see Grizzly Bears and Bighorn.

-- Use good binoculars.
-We saw Grizzly Bears and I would not have been able to see more than a brown spot without the binoculars.
-They are worth the investment!
+- Don’t forget to bring binoculars.
+We saw Grizzly Bears and wouldn’t have been able to see more than a brown speck if we didn’t have them.

 Mammoth Hot Springs Terraces